BoccheseGiacomo/ConvolutionalTuringMachine/README.md

 - **Meta-Learning**: CTM is designed not just to learn thanks to external optimizers but to autonomously develop internal reinforcement learning algorithms.
 These algorithms, activated by external rewards fed into the state space, are intended to surpass the efficiency of genetic algorithms.

 - **Self-Reinforcement Learning**: The model is also hypothesized to engage in what we called "Self-Reinforcement Learning", evolving internal reward mechanisms that guide it toward optimal behaviors with maximal data efficiency and generalization.
 Notably, the CTM can engage in a form of 'cognitive simulation' or 'imagination dream', akin to human mental experimentation.
 In this state, devoid of external data, the model internally simulates scenarios, hypothesizing outcomes and thus self-generating synthetic data and rewards.
-This process allows the CTM to strategize and evolve toward optimal behaviors, mirroring the human ability to mentally forecast and strategize before actual implementation.
+This process allows the CTM to strategize and evolve toward optimal behaviors, mirroring the human ability to mentally forecast and strategize before actual implementation, and generalizing thanks to this self-generated data.

 ## Challenges and Training